Food pipe is also known as Esophagus

-Esophagus, is a hollow muscular tube (the food pipe) that runs between your throat and the stomach.
+Esophagus is a hollow muscular tube (the food pipe) that runs between your throat and your stomach.
 It carries the food you swallow from mouth to your stomach through movements known as peristalsis.
 The wall of the esophagus is made of several layers of tissue.

 In esophageal cancer, a malignant tumor forms in the inner lining of the esophagus and then it advances and spreads.
 It is found more commonly in men than women.